Do you need to increase your brand image and awareness?

 Client: National nonprofit serving the business community, organizations in 29 major metropolitan areas: (Chicago, New York City, Orlando, Miami, Austin, Seattle, St. Louis, Boise, Buffalo, Minneapolis, Baton Rouge, Columbus, Ohio, Toledo, Ohio, Denver, Colorado Springs, Boise, Buffalo, Little Rock, Ft.
 Worth, Cincinnati, Chattanooga, Cleveland ,Dayton, Des Moines, Ft.
 Wayne, Oakland, Ft.
 Collins, CO., Louisville, Milwaukee)

 Situation: Participating locations wanted to increase member retention and add new businesses.
-Companies were cutting back on budgets for joining business organizations, and competition was stiff among organizations like the Chamber of Commerce, National Federation of Independent Businesses, etc. The organizations wanted to learn what services/benefits their members valued, and what additional services/benefits had appeal, as well as what competitive offers appealed most to businesses.
+Companies were cutting back on budgets for joining business organizations, and the competition was stiff among organizations like the Chamber of Commerce, National Federation of Independent Businesses, etc. The organizations wanted to learn what services/benefits their members valued, and what additional services/benefits had appeal, as well as what competitive offers appealed most to businesses.

-Solution: Experience-on-Demand developed a survey for members to gauge what they valued, what they wanted from the organization, why they did or didn’t join other business organizations, and what were their biggest business challenges.
+Solution: Experience on Demand developed a survey for members to gauge what they valued, what they wanted from the organization, why they did or didn’t join other business organizations, and what were their biggest business challenges.
 The survey was initially deployed with businesses belonging to the organization’s St. Louis location.

 Results: Results of the 25-question survey were presented to the St. Louis location and used by the nonprofit to implement changes in their marketing and recruiting efforts that had a significant impact on the organization’s revenue from members, budget attainment, and non-dues revenue.